WebOrigami/docs/src/content/framework/tutorial.md

 After a moment, the Glitch preview window should refresh to show: Hello, world!

 ## View your site as a graph

+Graph Origami lets you visualize and explore the graph you are building.

 <span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then click **Preview in a new window**.
 This will open your site in a new tab or window.